 The initial dose sequence in elderly patients and patients with renal or hepatic impairment should be limited to 1 mg followed, if needed, by 1 mg in 90 to 120 minutes.
 The repeat dose sequence in these patients should be determined by the patient’s response rather than at fixed times but will generally be no less than at 6 hour intervals (see PRECAUTIONS).

-Butorphanol tartrate nasal solution is indicated for the management of pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate.
+Butorphanol tartrate nasal spray is indicated for the management of pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate.

 Limitations of Use

-Because of the risks of addiction, abuse, and misuse, with opioids, even at recommended doses [see WARNINGS], reserve butorphanol tartrate for use in patients for whom alternative treatment options [e.g., non-opioid analgesics or opioid combination products]
+Because of the risks of addiction, abuse, and misuse, with opioids, even at recommended doses (see WARNINGS), reserve butorphanol tartrate nasal spray for use in patients for whom alternative treatment options (e.g., non-opioid analgesics)

 Addiction, Abuse, and Misuse

-Butorphanol tartrate nasal solution is a Schedule IV controlled substance.
-As an opioid, butorphanol tartrate exposes users to the risks of addiction, abuse, and misuse [see DRUG ABUSE AND DEPENDENCE].
+Butorphanol tartrate nasal spray contains butorphanol, a Schedule IV controlled substance.
+As an opioid, butorphanol tartrate nasal spray exposes users to the risks of addiction, abuse, and misuse (see DRUG ABUSE AND DEPENDENCE).

-Assess each patient’s risk for opioid addiction, abuse, or misuse prior to prescribing butorphanol tartrate nasal solution, and monitor all patients receiving butorphanol tartrate nasal solution for the development of these behaviors or conditions.
+Assess each patient’s risk for opioid addiction, abuse, or misuse prior to prescribing butorphanol tartrate nasal spray, and monitor all patients receiving butorphanol tartrate nasal spray for the development of these behaviors or conditions.
 Risks are increased in patients with a personal or family history of substance abuse (including drug or alcohol abuse or addiction) or mental illness (e.g., major depression).
 The potential for these risks should not, however, prevent the proper management of pain in any given patient.
-Patients at increased risk may be prescribed opioids such as butorphanol tartrate, but use in such patients necessitates intensive counseling about the risks and proper use of butorphanol tartrate along with intensive monitoring for signs of addiction, abuse, and misuse.
+Patients at increased risk may be prescribed opioids such as butorphanol tartrate nasal spray, but use in such patients necessitates intensive counseling about the risks and proper use of butorphanol tartrate nasal spray along with intensive monitoring for signs of addiction, abuse, and misuse.

 Opioids are sought by drug abusers and people with addiction disorders and are subject to criminal diversion.
-Consider these risks when prescribing or dispensing butorphanol tartrate nasal solution.
-Strategies to reduce these risks include prescribing the drug in the smallest appropriate quantity and advising the patient on the proper disposal of unused drug [see PRECAUTIONS; Information for Patients].
+Consider these risks when prescribing or dispensing butorphanol tartrate nasal spray.
+Strategies to reduce these risks include prescribing the drug in the smallest appropriate quantity and advising the patient on the proper disposal of unused drug (see PRECAUTIONS: Information for Patients).
 Contact local state professional licensing board or state controlled substances authority for information on how to prevent and detect abuse or diversion of this product.

 Life-Threatening Respiratory Depression

-While serious, life-threatening, or fatal respiratory depression can occur at any time during the use of butorphanol tartrate nasal solution, the risk is greatest during the initiation of therapy or following a dosage increase.
-Monitor patients closely for respiratory depression, especially within the first 24 to 72 hours of initiating therapy with and following dosage increases of butorphanol tartrate nasal solution.
+While serious, life-threatening, or fatal respiratory depression can occur at any time during the use of butorphanol tartrate nasal spray, the risk is greatest during the initiation of therapy or following a dosage increase.
+Monitor patients closely for respiratory depression, especially within the first 24 to 72 hours of initiating therapy with and following dosage increases of butorphanol.

-To reduce the risk of respiratory depression, proper dosing and titration of butorphanol tartrate nasal solution is essential [see DOSAGE AND ADMINISTRATION].
-Overestimating the butorphanol tartrate nasal solution dosage when converting patients from another opioid product can result in a fatal overdose with the first dose.
+To reduce the risk of respiratory depression, proper dosing and titration of butorphanol tartrate nasal spray are essential (see DOSAGE AND ADMINISTRATION).
+Overestimating the butorphanol tartrate nasal spray dosage when converting patients from another opioid product can result in a fatal overdose with the first dose.

-Accidental ingestion of even one dose of butorphanol tartrate nasal solution, especially by children, can result in respiratory depression and death due to an overdose of [active moiety].
+Accidental exposure of butorphanol tartrate nasal spray, especially by children, can result in respiratory depression and death due to an overdose of butorphanol.

 Neonatal Opioid Withdrawal Syndrome

-Prolonged use of butorphanol tartrate nasal solution during pregnancy can result in withdrawal in the neonate.
+Prolonged use of butorphanol tartrate nasal spray during pregnancy can result in withdrawal in the neonate.
 Neonatal opioid withdrawal syndrome, unlike opioid withdrawal syndrome in adults, may be life-threatening if not recognized and treated, and requires management according to protocols developed by neonatology experts.
-If opioid use is required for a prolonged period in a pregnant woman, advise the patient of the risk of neonatal opioid withdrawal syndrome and ensure that appropriate treatment will be available [see PRECAUTIONS; Information for Patients, Pregnancy].
+Observe newborns for signs of neonatal opioid withdrawal syndrome and manage accordingly.
+Advise pregnant women using opioids for a prolonged period of the risk of neonatal opioid withdrawal syndrome and ensure that appropriate treatment will be available (see PRECAUTIONS: Information for Patients, Pregnancy).

 Risks of Concomitant Use or Discontinuation of Cytochrome P450 3A4 Inhibitors and Inducers

-Concomitant use of butorphanol tartrate nasal solution with a CYP3A4 inhibitor, such as macrolide antibiotics (e.g., erythromycin), azole-antifungal agents (e.g., ketoconazole), and protease inhibitors (e.g., ritonavir), may increase plasma concentrations of butorphanol tartrate and prolong opioid adverse reactions, which may cause potentially fatal respiratory depression [see WARNINGS], particularly when an inhibitor is added after a stable dose of butorphanol tartrate nasal solution is achieved.
-Similarly, discontinuation of a CYP3A4 inducer, such as rifampin, carbamazepine, and phenytoin, in butorphanol tartrate-treated patients may increase butorphanol tartrate plasma concentrations and prolong opioid adverse reactions.
-When using butorphanol tartrate nasal solution with CYP3A4 inhibitors or discontinuing CYP3A4 inducers in butorphanol tartrate-treated patients, monitor patients closely at frequent intervals and consider dosage reduction of butorphanol tartrate nasal solution until stable drug effects are achieved [see PRECAUTIONS; Drug Interactions, DOSAGE AND ADMINISTRATION].
+Concomitant use of butorphanol tartrate nasal spray with a CYP3A4 inhibitor, such as macrolide antibiotics (e.g., erythromycin), azole-antifungal agents (e.g., ketoconazole), and protease inhibitors (e.g., ritonavir), may increase plasma concentrations of butorphanol and prolong opioid adverse reactions, which may cause potentially fatal respiratory depression (see WARNINGS: Life-Threatening Respiratory Depression), particularly when an inhibitor is added after a stable dose of butorphanol tartrate nasal spray is achieved.
+Similarly, discontinuation of a CYP3A4 inducer, such as rifampin, carbamazepine, and phenytoin, in butorphanol tartrate nasal spray-treated patients may increase butorphanol plasma concentrations and prolong opioid adverse reactions.
+When using butorphanol tartrate nasal spray with CYP3A4 inhibitors or discontinuing CYP3A4 inducers in butorphanol tartrate nasal spray-treated patients, monitor patients closely at frequent intervals and consider dosage reduction of butorphanol tartrate nasal spray until stable drug effects are achieved (see PRECAUTIONS: Drug Interactions).

-Concomitant use of butorphanol tartrate nasal solution with CYP3A4 inducers or discontinuation of an CYP3A4 inhibitor could decrease butorphanol tartrate plasma concentrations, decrease opioid efficacy or, possibly, lead to a withdrawal syndrome in a patient who had developed physical dependence to butorphanol tartrate nasal solution.
-When using butorphanol tartrate nasal solution with CYP3A4 inducers or discontinuing CYP3A4 inhibitors, monitor patients closely at frequent intervals and consider increasing the opioid dosage if needed to maintain adequate analgesia or if symptoms of opioid withdrawal occur [see PRECAUTIONS; Drug Interactions, DOSAGE AND ADMINISTRATION].
+Concomitant use of butorphanol tartrate nasal spray with CYP3A4 inducers or discontinuation of a CYP3A4 inhibitor could decrease butorphanol plasma concentrations, decrease opioid efficacy or, possibly, lead to a withdrawal syndrome in a patient who had developed physical dependence to butorphanol.
+When using butorphanol tartrate nasal spray with CYP3A4 inducers or discontinuing CYP3A4 inhibitors, monitor patients closely at frequent intervals and consider increasing the opioid dosage if needed to maintain adequate analgesia or if symptoms of opioid withdrawal occur (see PRECAUTIONS: Drug Interactions).

 Life-Threatening Respiratory Depression in Patients with Chronic Pulmonary Disease or in Elderly, Cachectic, or Debilitated Patients

-Monitor such patients closely, particularly when initiating and titrating butorphanol tartrate nasal solution and when butorphanol tartrate nasal solution is given concomitantly with other drugs that depress respiration [see WARNINGS].
+Monitor such patients closely, particularly when initiating and titrating butorphanol tartrate nasal spray and when butorphanol tartrate nasal spray is given concomitantly with other drugs that depress respiration (see WARNINGS).
 Alternatively, consider the use of non-opioid analgesics in these patients.